10 product design books to shape your design thinking

-Thinking: Objects: Contemporary Approaches to Product Design – Tim Parsons
+8. Thinking: Objects: Contemporary Approaches to Product Design – Tim Parsons

 Thinking: Objects: Contemporary Approaches to Product Design discusses influences on modern product design such as globalization, technology, the media and the need for a sustainable future.

 This book also dedicates a significant part to discussing how readers can learn to read the signals an object sends.

-The Art of Innovation: Lessons in Creativity from IDEO, America’s Leading Design Firm – Tom Kelley
+9. The Art of Innovation: Lessons in Creativity from IDEO, America’s Leading Design Firm – Tom Kelley

 Tom Kelley, a partner at global design company IDEO, takes readers behind the scenes of the iconic company responsible for the Apple mouse, Polaroid’s I-Zone instant camera, the Palm V, and hundreds of other cutting-edge products.

 As well as the secrets behind IDEO’s winning strategies, Kelley dissects innovations in its many facets, from the importance of breaking the rules to the positive effects when you free people to design their own work environments.